ZhengyangShan/ZhengyangShan.github.io/_pages/about.md

 ### ABOUT

 I am a first year PhD student in the Faculty of Computing and Data Sciences at Boston University.
-My research interests are primarily in the fields of machine learning and natural language processing.
+My research interests are primarily in the fields of machine learning and natural language processing, especially regarding the influence of social media, online news outlets, and network data.

 ### EDUCATION